learnbyexample/learn_gnused/gnu_sed.md

 two spare computers
 ```

 There's some tricky situations when using alternation.
 If it is used for filtering a line, there is no ambiguity.
 However, for use cases like substitution, it depends on a few factors.
-Say, you want to replace `are` or `spared` - which one should get precedence?
+Say, you want to replace `are` or `spared` — which one should get precedence?
 The bigger word `spared` or the substring `are` inside it or based on something else?

 In `sed`, the alternative which matches earliest in the input gets precedence.
-In case of matches starting from same location, for example `spar` and `spared`, the longest portion gets precedence.
+Unlike other regular expression implementations, order of alternation doesn't affect the results.
 See [regular-expressions: alternation](https://www.regular-expressions.info/alternation.html) for more information on this topic.

 ```bash
 $ # output will be same irrespective of alternation order